Zach10za/Library/README.md

 ## Search any book

-All you have to do is type in the title or partial title of any book and the results will update in 'real-time'.
+All you have to do is type in the title or partial title of any book and the results will update in 'real-time' using th Open Library API.
 Each page of results will show a maximum of 100 books.
 Select a book to view more information and click anywhere on the screen to hide the sidebar.

 <img src="https://github.com/Zach10za/Library/blob/master/src/assets/screenshot2.PNG">